Blender’s Notes Popcorn Topping ~ All Natural ~ No Fillers:

 Ingredients Insomnia: Steep Me Proprietary Organic and Wildcrafted Blend of Organic Whole Milk Yogurt with Dill, Valerian Root and Monks Fruit ~ Contains: MILK ~~ Dust to your liking on warm popcorn!
 Pairs well with Coconut Oil OR Butter

-Ingredients Anxiety: Steep Me Proprietary Organic and Wildcrafted Blend of Organic Whole Milk Yogurt with Freeze-Dried Tomatoes, Ashwagahnda and Lemon Peel ~ Contains: MILK ~~ Dust to your liking on warm popcorn!
+Ingredients Anxiety: Steep Me Proprietary Organic and Wildcrafted Blend of Organic Whole Milk Yogurt with Freeze-Dried Tomatoes, Ashwagandha and Lemon Peel ~ Contains: MILK ~~ Dust to your liking on warm popcorn!
 Pairs well with Coconut Oil OR Butter